harness-community/harness-opensource-lab/README.md

 ### Create a Branch to Trigger Webhook

-1. Within the podinfo repository, create a new branch named "feature".
+1. Within the podinfo repository, create a new branch named "feature1".
 2. On webhook.site, you should see a notification indicating that the webhook was triggered.

 The response will look something like this: